 An IDT is only permitted due to an unforeseen, significant change in personal circumstances since an appointment to training, without having to apply for a new post through the normal application process.

-The Junior Doctors Committee (JDC), Health Education England (HEE), London Shared Services and COPMeD have developed a refreshed national IDT process, which launched in April 2013.
+The Junior Doctors Committee (JDC), Conference of Postgraduate Medical Deans (COPMeD), Health Education England (HEE), Northern Ireland Medical and Dental Training Agency, NHS Education for Scotland and Wales Deanery have developed a refreshed national IDT process, which launched in June 2019.

-The result of this is that all IDT applications are now centrally managed by the National IDT team.
+Changes that were brought about by previous agreements in 2013 ensured that all IDT applications are centrally managed by the National IDT team.

-The national process aims to deliver a fair and consistent transfer system via:
+The national process aims to deliver a fair and consisten transfer system via:

 Successfully transferring to another deanery depends on whether you meet the eligibility criteria, have supplied the required evidence and whether there is a vacancy in the region (or regions) to which you have applied.

 An unforeseen and significant change in circumstances should relate to: